ehamberg/typeclassopedia-md/typeclassopedia.md

 ## Further reading

 Monoids have gotten a fair bit of attention recently, ultimately due to [a blog post by Brian Hurt](http://enfranchisedmind.com/blog/posts/random-thoughts-on-haskell/), in which he complained about the fact that the names of many Haskell type classes (`Monoid`{.haskell} in particular) are taken from abstract mathematics.
-This resulted in [a long haskell-cafe thread](http://thread.gmane.org/gmane.comp.lang.haskell.cafe/50590) arguing the point and discussing monoids in general.
+This resulted in [a long Haskell-cafe thread](http://thread.gmane.org/gmane.comp.lang.haskell.cafe/50590) arguing the point and discussing monoids in general.

 However, this was quickly followed by several blog posts about `Monoid`{.haskell} ^[May its name live forever.].
 First, Dan Piponi wrote a great introductory post, [Haskell Monoids and their Uses](http://blog.sigfpe.com/2009/01/haskell-monoids-and-their-uses.html).
 This was quickly followed by Heinrich Apfelmus’s [Monoids and Finger Trees](http://apfelmus.nfshost.com/monoid-fingertree.html), an accessible exposition of Hinze and Paterson’s [classic paper on 2-3 finger trees](http://www.soi.city.ac.uk/%7Eross/papers/FingerTree.html), which makes very clever use of `Monoid`{.haskell} to implement an elegant and generic data structure.
 Dan Piponi then wrote two fascinating articles about using `Monoids` (and finger trees): [Fast Incremental Regular Expressions](http://blog.sigfpe.com/2009/01/fast-incremental-regular-expression.html) and [Beyond Regular Expressions](http://blog.sigfpe.com/2009/01/beyond-regular-expressions-more.html)